erda-project/docs/docs/en/1.6/manual/quick-start/premise.md

 Application is the smallest unit of R&D and O&M, which provides DevOps tools such as code repository and pipeline.
 All development and deployment in Erda are achieved based on applications.

 ### Cluster
-Cluster is a set of physical machines or virtual machines, composed of Kubernetes and Docker, mainly for resource management and service deployment and operation.
+Cluster is a set of physical machines or virtual machines, composed of Kubernetes and Docker, mainly for resource management and service deployment and operations.

 The network of all nodes (hosts) in a cluster is interconnected but that among clusters is isolated.
 Each cluster is composed of three types of nodes (hosts), namely master node, LB node and worker node.

-* The master node works for high availability, usually with 3 node.
+* The master node works for high availability, usually with 3 nodes.
 * The LB node is the endpoint of cluster, generally with 2 nodes (make sure that users can access the IP address of LB external network).
 * The worker node is for application service deployment and the number of nodes can be set as needed.